Camino for charity: pilgrimage for CAFOD

 Who is responsible for my wellbeing, and travel to the start?

 You are responsible for your pilgrimage, your travel and your expenses.
-We will put you in touch with the other pilgrims in your group making travel plans, but you will need to make your own arrangements to travel to the agreed meeting point for CAFOD pilgrims.
 Many pilgrims purchase a return flight to Santiago and travel in a taxi or by bus to their start point at Piedrafita O Cebreiro.

 What accommodation and food should I expect?